Proud Boys leader Joe Biggs sentenced to 17 years for Capitol riot

 Biggs was convicted of a slew of charges in May, including seditious conspiracy, conspiracy to use, intimidation or threats to prevent officials from discharging their duties and interference with law enforcement during civil disorder.

-In a sentencing memo, prosecutors said that Biggs - a veteran of the war in Iraq and former correspondent for conspiracy website Infowars - was a "vocal leader" of the Proud Boys and "employed his military experience to direct and control large groups of men under his command" to lead a "revolt against the government".
+In a sentencing memo, prosecutors said that Biggs - a veteran of the war in Iraq and former correspondent for conspiracy website Infowars - "employed his military experience to direct and control large groups of men under his command" to lead a "revolt against the government".

 "Biggs viewed himself and his movement as a second American revolution where he and the other 'patriots' would retake the government by force," the memo said.

-"January 6th will be a day in infamy," Biggs said in a video he recorded outside the US Capitol on the day of the riot.
+In court, a tearful Biggs apologised for his actions and said he was "seduced" by the crowd on the day of the riot.

+"I just moved forward.
+My curiosity got the better of me," he added.
+"I'm not a terrorist.
+I don't have hate in my heart."

+"I know that I have to be punished, and I understand," Biggs said.

+As he sentenced Biggs, Judge Kelly said "not trying to minimise the violence" but that the 6 January riot paled in comparison to other mass casualty events.
+He also said that a stricter sentence may have created sentencing disparities with other convicted rioters.

 Biggs went to trial alongside four other Proud Boys members including former chair Enrique Tarrio, whose sentencing was abruptly postponed on Wednesday.
 His sentencing is now scheduled to take place next week.
+Prosecutors are seeking a 33-year sentence.

+The Proud Boys involved in the case have said they plan to appeal against the conviction.

+Another Proud Boys member, Marine veteran Zachary Rehl, is also facing a 30-year prison sentence.
+He is due to be sentenced later on Thursday.

+In court, federal prosecutor Jason McCullough said the crimes are "very serious" and that a stiff sentence would send a message ahead of next year's presidential election.

+"There is a reason why we will hold our collective breaths as we approach future elections. … They pushed this to the edge of a constitutional crisis," he said.

-In court, prosecutors used text messages, social media posts and videos to show that the Proud Boys were involved in a coordinated effort to stop the certification of the 2020 election at the Capitol.
+Prosecutors used text messages, social media posts and videos to show that the Proud Boys were involved in a coordinated effort to stop the certification of the 2020 election at the Capitol.

 As of 6 August, over 1,100 people had been arrested on charges related to the riot, resulting in over 630 guilty pleas and 110 convictions.